wp-plugins/child-theme-configurator/readme.txt

 = Not just for themes but plugins too! =

-We offer a premium extension to let you easily modify styles for any WordPress Plugin installed on your website.
-The Child Theme Configurator Plugin Extension scans your plugins and allows you to create custom stylesheets in your Child Theme.
+We offer a premium extension that brings the CSS editing power of Child Theme Configurator to any WordPress Plugin installed on your website.
+The Child Theme Configurator Plugin Extension scans your plugins and creates custom CSS in your Child Theme.

 https://www.youtube.com/watch?v=mJ3i6gsuL1E